fikte/calendar-period-week-notes/README.md

 - **Template Insertion**: Automatically insert calendar events into daily notes using customizable format placeholders.

 - **Event Popup**: View event details in the date hover popup.

+- **Add Events to Daily Note**: Automatically dd your calendar events as a configurable list to the daily note.
+Requires the use of a template when creating a daily note.

 ### ⚙️ Deep Customization